-His Excellency was awarded the Australia Day Medal in 1996 for outstanding service to Australian Securities and Investment Commission, and has been awarded the Centenary of Federation Medal for service to the advancement of multiculturalism.
+His Excellency was awarded the Australia Day Medal in 1996 for outstanding service to the Australian Securities and Investments Commission, and has been awarded the Centenary of Federation Medal for service to the advancement of multiculturalism.

-On Australia Day 2010, His Excellency was appointed as an Officer in the Order of Australia (AO) for service to the community in South Australia.
+His Excellency was appointed an Officer in the Order of Australia (AO) in 2010 and a Companion of the Order of Australia (AC) in 2016, for service to the community of South Australia.
 He has also been awarded an Honorary Doctorate from both Adelaide University and Flinders University.

 His Excellency is married to Mrs Lan Le, with whom he has two adult sons, Don and Kim.